di-ni/di-ni.github.io/_pages/research.md

 <p>
-My research draws inspiration from biological systems and aims to develop artificial collectives of our own.
+My research draws inspiration from biological systems and aims to develop <strong>artificial collectives</strong> of our own.
 I focus on creating cost-effective, small-scale robots that can form robotic fleets mimicking biological collectives in several highly desirable ways:

 <ul>
     <li>Exhibiting complex behavior across large scales despite each individual being simple and has severely limited perception (scalable);</li>